 This game uses the same concept and expressions from the previous activity.
 But this time in small groups.
 It is designed to get students talking to each other using the rooms of the house vocabulary.
 Ask students to make small groups of 3/4 and give each group this set of 8 ‘rooms of the house’ mini-flashcards (print and cut them out before the lesson).

 Ask each group to also draw one mom and one dad picture on a small piece of paper (must be smaller than the mini flashcards).
 Once all groups have a set of cards and a mom/dad picture, the game can begin.

 One student from the group must look away / close their eyes.
 Then the other students in the group will place the mom or dad picture under one of the cards.
 When the student opens his/her eyes, the other students will ask ‘Where is mom/dad?’, and the student must try to guess while using the key expression (He / She’s in the bedroom.).
 If the student guesses correctly, then he/she gets to keep that card.
 Then it’s the next student’s turn.
 The game ends when all the cards are gone.
 The student in the group with the most cards is the winner.

 Activity 3: Rooms of The House Telepathy Game

 For this final activity, print these answer sheets and give one to each student or pair of students.
 In this ‘Telepathy Game’ students will see two possible answers.
 They must choose ONE and write it down.
 To find out the answer, the students must use ‘Telepathy’ to read the teacher’s mind.

 Obviously, students can not really read minds, but kids love pretending they have this superpower.
 To make this game more fun, play along and pretend you are sending them the answers with the power of your mind.

-If your students are not ready to write down the answers for this game, they can simply raise their hand or move to one side of the room to indicate their answer.
-This style game is so simple but a lot of fun and your students will be cheering with joy when they guess correctly.
+If your students are not ready to write down the answers for this game, they can simply raise their hands or move to one side of the room to indicate their answers.
+This style game is so simple, but a lot of fun, and your students will be cheering with joy when they guess correctly.